 Courses Outside of TC: Please see the TC Catalog for information about taking courses through the Inter-University Doctoral Consortium.

 A maximum of 30 credits may be transferred from other recognized institutions.
 Only graduate courses which have been (1) completed with grades of B or higher, (2) submitted on an official transcript from a regionally accredited institution, (3) granted/assigned graduate credit on the transcript of that institution, and (4) completed prior to enrollment at Teachers College may be considered for transfer credit.
 Transfer credit is awarded at the discretion of the faculty advisor and according to College policy.
 After registering for the first semester, students should obtain and fill out an Advanced Standing Review (ASR) application from the Office of the Registrar and return it to the Office of the Registrar.
-Transcripts will be evaluated and sent to the ICE Program Assistant, who will then contact the student with further instructions.
+Transcripts will be evaluated and sent to the International and Comparative Education Program Assistant, who will then contact the student with further instructions.
 The entire process can take several months.

 Ph.D. students must complete all degree requirements in no more than seven years.
 Those with 30 points of advanced standing prior to doctoral admission are to complete requirements within six years.